aiven/aiven-docs/docs/products/clickhouse/howto/create-dictionary.md

   In Aiven for ClickHouse, to fill the dictionary the table users are queried with the permissions of the `avnadmin` user even if another user creates the dictionary.
   In upstream ClickHouse, the same is true except the `default` user is used.
+- In Aiven for ClickHouse, the setting [dictionaries_lazy_load](https://clickhouse.com/docs/en/operations/server-configuration-parameters/settings#dictionaries_lazy_load) is set to `true`.
+This can mean that errors with dictionary source parameters may only become apparent when the dictionary is loaded, rather than when it is created.

 ### Supported layouts